 One potential solution to improve the timing of data availability is to streamline and standardize the data submissions themselves.
 Without clear guidelines on how data should be submitted, data arrive in various formats.
 Processing these 'non-standard' data submissions requires time and at times interpretation, requiring correspondence with members.
 In addition, errors may be introduced due to the reliance on manual entry and extensive re-formatting (e.g., dates and times, species codes, conversion between weight units, etc.).
 In this paper, we detail several potential approaches to improve the standardization of annual reporting requirements to the Commission.
+The suggestion is for members to choose one of the approved options: (JSON, ER, or CSV files) for implementation.
 Adoption of these approaches is intended to reduce the amount of time required to prepare, process, and disseminate these data for the work of the Commission, thereby freeing up time to provide more value-added services (e.g., enhancing data quality).

-The SC is invited to:
+The TCC is invited to: